How to Reset Windows 7 Password (10/ 8/ Vista/ XP/ 2012/ 2008/ 2003...)

 e.
 Enter BIOS by pressing [key]

-In this step, you will enter the BIOS Setup. the menu options are listed horizontally at the top of the screen.
-You can use the instructions given for navigating around your BIOS, locate the option for changing the boot order.
+Once you're in the BIOS Setup screen, you can see the menu options are listed horizontally at the top of the screen, the instructions given for navigating around your BIOS are listed at the bottom.

 Be sure to know that the BIOS on different computers may list the USB boot option as USB or Removable Devices, or Hard Drive option.